Role

 Natural Cycles is the first digital method birth control cleared by regulators both in the US and in Europe.
 The product is composed of both a mobile app & a hardware device (thermometer or wearable) in order to work.

-As a disruptive and rather new solution to contraception, the main goal within the Growth team was to optimize the App and Web flows leading to signup, increase the customer base through a series of ab tests & design iterations and implement product packages as the number of hardware choices available would scale up.
+The main goal within the Growth team I was port of was to optimize the App and Web flows leading to signup, increase the customer base through a series of ab tests & design iterations and implement product packages as the number of hardware choices available would scale up.

 With the initial help of the Product Manager, I looked at the Web & App signup funnels and sliced data to understand where major dropouts happen.
 I additionally had a look at previous a/b test & learnings we got from that data.